-Measham Karate Club is a family orientated club open to all; male, female, young, old and disabled.
+Measham Karate Club is a family orientated club open to all.
 We are affiliated to the Shindo-Kai Karate Association, English Karate Federation (EKF) and in turn to the World Karate Federation (WKF), which is the only Karate organization that is fully recognized by the International Olympic Committee (IOC).

 The style of karate we practice is Wado-Ryu with an emphasis on sport karate.
 The three fundamental training elements include kihons (basic techniques), kata (forms), kumite (sparring), as well as self-defence, fitness and conditioning.
 As well as performing demonstrations at local schools and events we regularly attend courses and numerous Association, Regional and National level competitions throughout the year.
 We even have a 2012 British Under 10 Kata Champion, 2014 Under 14 Individual and Team Kata Champions and 2013 English Pair Kata champions!

 Aged twelve I first started training in 1984 under the skillful instruction of Sensei Ged Tumman (7th Dan) and Sensei John Tumman (6th Dan) at Kingston Karate Club, Barnsley which was at the time part of BASKA (British All Styles Karate Association) before leaving to establish Shindo-Kai Karate Association.
 After obtaining a first degree black belt and coaching qualification in 1990 I started my first club “Mancunian Shindo-Kai” whilst studying at Manchester University before moving to the Midlands.
 My qualifications include:

 - Certified 3rd Dan Instructor and Senior Coach within Shindo-Kai Karate Association